-- At the end of each day students should write a brief summary of how they have covered each learning objective. - If learning objectives have not been covered they should explain when and how it will be covered this might mean that a student does some work independently or that the objective is covered on another placement day. - Students should cover each objective in 50-100 words.
+- At the end of each day you should write a brief summary of how you have covered each learning objective. - If learning objectives have not been covered you should explain when and how it will be covered this might mean that a student does some work independently or that the objective is covered on another placement day. - Students should cover each objective in 50-100 words.
+Please be brief.
+You may wish to refer to notes you have made elsewhere or to material you have read but you do not need to transcribe material.